 In wedding ceremonies conducted by non-religious marriage celebrants you have to take your vows “I take you blah to be my lawfully wedded wife/husband”.
 Those words are legally required for you to actually get married.
 But if looking into each other’s eyes and saying the robotic phrase that everyone who gets married says doesn’t feel right to you, adding in what’s known as personal wedding vows will stir up those romantic feels.

-I like to put personal wedding vows before or after the legally required vows.
-That way there’s no awkward back and forth of the microphone, it all comes out as one meaningful shebang.
+Within the ceremony, I put personal wedding vows after the legally required vows.
+That way there’s no awkward back and forth of the microphone, it all comes out as one meaningful statement.

 What are personal vows?
-Personal wedding vows are an opportunity to express your relationship, your love, your history, your future dreams, your view of married life and your promise to your lover.
+Personal wedding vows are an opportunity to express your relationship, your love, your connection, your future dreams, your view of married life and your promises as a spouse.
 Really, they can express whatever you think is important as you take the vow to be married.
-So basically, say whatever you like (within 200 words so I can print it and slip it into my vow card holder).

 There’s no need to write a novel.
 200 words is enough to express how much someone means to you.
 If you have a huge list of things to say, think about what might be better saved for the reception speech, a future Valentine’s Day card or spur of the moment text message.
 Choose the things that most make you want to marry this person.
 The qualities about you and them that will inform what married life will be like.

 “You are the wind beneath my wings.
 With you I feel like I can fly higher than an eagle.”
 Nope, nope, NO!!!!
 What you just read is fluff.
 Cotton candy, sugar coated fluff!

 Your personal vows need to be fluff-free and that means getting personal.